M-Files/Developer-Portal/Frameworks/index.md

 * Can create buttons and menu items which can react to selected items.
 * Can create "dashboards" which are shown on demand, and can be provided with content from M-Files.

-More information is available in the <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/">User Interface Extensibility Framework section</a>.
+More information is available in the [User Interface Extensibility Framework section]({{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/).
 {:.note}

 ## [Vault Application Framework (VAF)]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/)